 - 1. Completed PSYCAS application and a non-refundable application fee. - 2.
 Documentation of having earned a bachelor's degree in psychology or a closely related field from a regionally-accredited institution. - 3.
-A minimum overall undergraduate GPA of 3.10 is required.
+A minimum overall undergraduate GPA of 3.00 is required.
 A Master's degree is not required for admission and a Master's GPA may not be substituted for a deficient undergraduate GPA. - 4.
-Pre-requisite coursework with a grade of C-/credit or better must include: introductory or general psychology, statistics, experimental psychology or research methods, abnormal psychology; and two additional psychology courses including but not limited to: history and systems of psychology, social psychology, theories of personality, human development/developmental psychology, clinical psychology, physiological psychology, biopsychology, multicultural psychology, psychological testing/psychometrics, cognitive psychology, learning/memory, or sensation and perception.

-- 5. International students must submit proof of proficiency in the English language via a satisfactory total TOEFL or Duolingo score.
+Pre-requisite coursework with a grade of C-/credit or better must include: introductory or general psychology, statistics, experimental psychology or research methods, abnormal psychology; and two additional psychology courses. - 5.
+International students must submit proof of proficiency in the English language via a satisfactory total TOEFL or Duolingo score.
 The minimum required TOEFL total score for the 3 versions of the TOEFL are: 600 (paper-based version), 250 (computer-based version), and 100 (internet-based version).
-Duolingo English test of 120 or higher. - 6.
-Official test scores for the Graduate Record Examination (GRE) General test (Verbal, Quantitative, and Analytical Writing).
+Duolingo English test of 130 or higher.

+- 6. Official test scores for the Graduate Record Examination (GRE) General test (Verbal, Quantitative, and Analytical Writing).
 The minimum required GRE scores are 295 (Verbal and Quantitative combined) and 3.5 (Analytical Writing).
 Scores must be recent (no older than 5 years). - 7.
 A current curriculum vita. - 8.
 A statement of professional goals and aspirations (double-spaced, 1000 words maximum) is also required.
 The statement should address the applicant's interest in our program; their compatibility with the research interests of the PsyD faculty; their goals for training; and their future aspirations. - 9.
 Three letters of recommendation from individuals familiar with the applicant's academic preparation, fieldwork, employment, or volunteer experience.
 All three letters must be from individuals who are qualified to objectively assess the applicant's ability to succeed in doctoral-level study and potential to function competently as a professional clinical psychologist.